Ella Eyre

-Ella Norris McMahon (born 1 April 1994), known professionally as Ella Eyre, is an English singer and songwriter.
-She is known for her collaborations with Rudimental on their UK number-one single "Waiting All Night" (2013), which won the 2014 Brit Award for British Single of the Year, with DJ Fresh on his single "Gravity" (2015), and with Sigala on his singles "Came Here for Love" (2017) and "Just Got Paid" (2018).
-Her debut EP, Deeper, was released in 2013 and her debut album, Feline, was released in 2015.
-Eyre's musical influences include Lauryn Hill, Etta James, Basement Jaxx and Hans Zimmer.
+Ella Mary McMahon (born 1 April 1994), known professionally as Ella Eyre, is an British singer and songwriter.
+She rose to prominence following her collaboration with Rudimental on their UK number-one single "Waiting All Night" (2013), which won the Brit Award for British Single of the Year.
+She also featured on DJ Fresh's single "Gravity" (2015).
+She was the runner-up for the 2014 Brit Critics’ Choice Award and is known for her work in dance-pop and soul-influenced music.

+Eyre released her debut extended play, Deeper, in 2013, which included the single "If I Go", her first solo top 20 entry on the UK Singles Chart.
+Her debut studio album, Feline, followed in 2015, and reached the top five of the UK Albums Chart and features the singles "Comeback" and "Together".
+Following a hiatus during which she underwent vocal cord surgery in 2020 and had to relearn how to speak and sing, she transitioned to working as an independent artist and released her second studio album, Everything, in Time, in November 2025 through PIAS Recordings.

 Early life and education

 Ella Norris McMahon was born on 1 April 1994 in Westminster, London and raised in Ealing, London.
 Her father was Jamaican and her mother is Maltese.
 Her father was a chef who lived in Jamaica and was unable to move to the UK with the rest of his family due to limited economics and her mother, who raised Eyre in London, is a cake designer.
 Eyre trained as a competitive swimmer before she began singing professionally.

-Eyre was educated at Millfield School, a public school in Somerset; refuting the idea that she came from a privileged background, she observed that her mother could not have afforded the fees, and she went there on a "massive swimming scholarship".
+Eyre was educated at Millfield School, a public school in Somerset.
+Refuting the idea that she came from a privileged background, she observed that her mother could not have afforded the fees, and she went there on a "massive swimming scholarship".
 She later attended the BRIT School for Performing Arts and Technology, where she studied musical theatre.
-Discovered by her management through a vocal coach in 2011, McMahon juggled school with songwriting.
-She signed to the publisher Warner Chappell Music in July 2012 and a record deal with Virgin EMI followed shortly after.
+Discovered by her management through a vocal coach in 2011, she juggled school with songwriting.
+She signed to the publisher Warner Chappell Music in July 2012 and a record deal with Virgin EMI followed shortly after, aged 16.